benslack19/benslack19.github.io/_projects/0_CA-SPLICE.md

 ---
 title: School and community features associated with low income student success
-excerpt:  I investigated the variables of high schools and their local areas which are associated with low income student college eligiblity.
+excerpt:  I investigated the variables of high schools and their local areas which are associated with low income student college eligibility.
 toc: true
 toc_sticky: true
 header: